 Writing: You will write a series of essays informed by research and articulating fully developed arguments about complex issues.
-Writing assignments will give you repeated practice in prewriting, drafting, revising, and editing.
+Assignments emphasize those skills and activities in writing and thinking that produce the persuasive argument and the critical essay, each of which demands analysis, interpretation, and evaluation.
+Writing assignments give you repeated practice in prewriting, organizing, writing, revising, and editing.
 This class requires a minimum of 6000 words, at least 4000 of which must be in revised final draft form.
-Assignments include in-class writing as well as revised out-of-class essays.